jorgebucaran/superfine/README.md

 }
 ```

-The virtual DOM allows us to write code as if the entire document is thrown away and rebuilt every time we patch an element, while we only update the parts of the DOM that actually changed.
+The virtual DOM allows us to write code as if the entire document is thrown away and rebuilt every time we render an element, while we only update the parts of the DOM that actually changed.

 We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
 This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

 ### Recycling

-The first time you try to update a DOM element, <samp>patch</samp> will attempt to recycle the supplied element and its children (instead of creating everything from scratch) enabling SEO optimization and improving your application time-to-interactive.
+The first time you try to update a DOM element, <samp>render</samp> will attempt to recycle existing elements inside the supplied container enabling SEO optimization and improving your application time-to-interactive.
 This is how we can turn server-rendered content into an interative application out the previous example.

 ```html
 <!doctype html>